Lax4ever/TVShowPlexRenamer/README.txt

 Clear button can be used to clear the "Get" results if the conversion does not line up right

-Test button will only work with Python script, as the results of that button print to a console window
+Test button will only work with Python script, as the results of that button print only to a console window